MathLee/ICNet-for-RGBD-SOD/README.md

 # ICNet-for-RGBD-SOD
    This project provides the codes and results for 'ICNet: Information Conversion Network for RGB-D Based Salient Object Detection', TIP 2020.
 [Paper link](https://ieeexplore.ieee.org/document/9024241).

    Our code is implemented based on the Caffe of FlowNet2.
-You can first install and compile the caffe according to the [FlowNet2](https://github.com/lmb-freiburg/flownet2).
+You should first install and compile the caffe according to the [FlowNet2](https://github.com/lmb-freiburg/flownet2).

 # Overview
    ![Image](https://github.com/MathLee/ICNet-for-RGBD-SOD/blob/master/Images/Network_Overview_NEW.png)